-Welcome to Year 1 with Mrs Hayward and Mrs Read.
+Welcome to Year 1 with Mrs Hayward and Mrs Kemp.

-Our topic during the Autumn term is Fire, Fire!
+Our topic during the Spring term is Farming.

 In English the children will be developing their knowledge and skills of oral and written retelling.
 They will be encouraged to attempt to write short sentences in meaningful contexts by linking sounds to letters.
-We will be sharing a variety of stories including Look up! by Nathan Byron and Wilma Unlimited by Kathleen Krull.
+We will be sharing a variety of stories including 'The lion inside' by Rachel Bright.

 In maths we will be revising and building on skills previously taught including addition and subtraction to twenty.
 The children will be learning to count to fifty in tens and ones.
 They will be carrying out activities to help them to learn to count in two's and five's.